aplteam/Cider/docs/Cider-User-Guide.md

 `{parent}.{projectSpace}` as _the root of a project_.

 By default, a Link is established between the root of the project and the folder.
-When you intend to work on the project (read: change the code) then this is the obvious thing to do.
+When you intend to work on the project (read: change the code), then this is the obvious thing to do.

 A> ### LINK's `watch` parameter
 A>
-A> By default Cider sets the `watch` parameter to "both", meaning that changes in the workspace via the editor are saved to disk, and any changes on disk are brought into the workspace.
+A> By default, Cider sets the `watch` parameter to "both", meaning that changes in the workspace via the editor are saved to disk, and any changes on disk are brought into the workspace.
 A>
 A> You may set `watch` to "ns" or "dir" instead.
 Refer to the LINK documentation for details.

 However, if you want to bring in the code as part of, say, an automated build process, then you don't want to establish a Link, you just want to bring the code into the workspace.
 This can be achieved by specifying the `-import` flag.

 #### Check for empty package folders